rudderlabs/rudder-sdk-js/README.md

 **Sample events**
 ```
 // Sample calls on global analytics object, for more examples, refer the tests folder

 <script  type="text/javascript">
+	/*
+	In the below call, these are the following parameters:
+		1. a string - userid, if it is provided, it will override the anonymousId.
+		2. a dictionary, to provide user traits, like, address, email etc.
+		3. a dictionary that is optional but provides information like, context, integrations, anonymousId etc. You can provide user traits in the context as well and it will set the traits value.
+			3.1. anonymousId is a UUID that is generated to identify the user, if it is provided, it will override the generated one.
+			3.2.
+Context is a dictionary of extra information that provides useful context about a datapoint, for example the user’s ip address.
+		4. you can provide callback that will be executed after the successful execution of identify call.
+	*/
 	analytics.identify(
-        "12345", //userid, if it is provided, it will override the anonymousId
+        "12345",
-        { email: "sayan@gmail.com" }, // parameter to provide user traits, like, address, email etc.
+        { email: "sayan@gmail.com" },
         {
           context: {
             ip: "0.0.0.0"